-This degree is designed for students who wish to pursue their careers in international, multinational or global organisations.
+This degree is designed for students who want a management career in international, multinational or global organisations.

 There is a reason why Newcastle University student experience has been ranked number one in the country for the past few years.

 The best thing about Newcastle is that it is one of the top institutions in UK.
 Also, the fact that there are many students from different parts of the UK and from different parts of the world make my life interesting and exciting.